 Evidence was strong for a greater decrease in the Mental States condition compared to the World condition on the PHQ-4 Anxiety subscale (B=8.77) - combined with the sensitive finding of no difference in expectations for anxiety and depression, this finding is encouraging for regarding the Mindfulness of the World as an active control against which the benefits of mindfulness, seen as a metacognitive skill, can be shown when expectancies are controlled.
-Reliability of this sub-scale will be increased using a longer version from the same family of scales, which contains this two-item subscale, the GAD-7 (114).115
+Reliability of this sub-scale will be increased using a longer version from the same family of scales, which contains this two-item subscale, the GAD-7 (114).
+Although the two depression-related items of the PHQ-4 showed little change, in order to captue the broader construct of ‘mental health’, the PHQ-8 (115) (an expansion of this two-item measure of depression) will also be included in the main study.

 The RRS measures rumination, a proposed core metacognitive mechanism of depression (116) of which there is evidence of change as a result of mindfulness interventions from several previous studies (117).
 Our finding that scores on this subscale reduced in the Mental States intervention compared to the world intervention indicates the former course was indeed successful in training metacognitive skills.
 However, thought suppression as measured by the WBSI, also a metacognitive mechanism of depression (118), was evidential only in decreases in the world condition, although lack of evidence in the mental states to world comparison cannot be interpreted as evidence of a lack of effect.
 Still, this may indicate that the world condition was indeed successful as a mindfulness intervention, at least compared to doing nothing in the waitlist group.
 For parsimony, these scales will only be included as exploratory scales in the main study.

-In conclusion, we find some small indication of success in the pilot study - the main study will use these results in a data driven manner, with several changes to measures used listed above.
+In conclusion, we found some small indication of success in the pilot study - the main study will use these results in a data driven manner, with several changes to measures used listed above.
 Other methodological improvements are listed below.

 Main Study